pcivingstone/demo/README.md

 demo code
 this little repo contains some demo code.  it doesn't really do much.  it is just to show that I know how to code and perhaps how to spel

-metar.R
+# metar.R
-- this script processes some metar data.
-Unfortunately, the source file is too big for a repo.
-But the script is included anyway, even though it can't be run.
+- this script processes some metar data.  unfortunately, the source file is too big for a repo.  but the script is included anyway, even though it can't be run.

 See -
 https://en.wikipedia.org/wiki/METAR